apiel/zicBox/README.md

 Fix gcode to work for laser engraver: `nodejs gcode4laser.js encoder-top.gcode`

+Increase the number of passes and update speed using: `nodejs gcodePasses.js encoder-top.gcode 500 3`

 > To flip/mirror the layout:
 > - select all element
 > - buffer > cut to buffer